 students in Hancock County School District as a teacher, lead teacher, and

 administrator.
-She is currently in her ninth year as principal at Hancock High School.
+She is currently in her tenth year as principal at Hancock High School.

 While Tara did not graduate from Hancock County Schools, she will tell you she “got